"

 4. After watching Learn Spanish Babbel’s video about Spanish around the world, how do you feel about accents and dialects in Spanish or your native language?
 Do you have more compassion or empathy for those that speak with an accent due to their connection with history and geography?
 Share your opinion.

-6. Bad Bunny discusses aspects of his life in the video.
+5. Bad Bunny discusses aspects of his life in the video by Vogue.
 In your same groups, create 3-4 questions to ask Bad Bunny about his pastimes or daily routine.
 Using verbs in the informal tú.

 Here is a list of some other artists that have the acento caribeño.
 Click on their links to hear their accents through music or interviews.
 Do you hear any of the dialectal characteristics you just learned about?
 What are they?